erikrikarddaniel/pfitmap-eval/doc/loading_instructions.md

 When you run this the first time it will take a *long* time.
 The script does it piece by piece, and can be interrupted.

+Error handling is poor, so running the script again is recommended.
+Any errors at the second run need to be investigated.